serhii-londar/open-source-mac-os-apps/README.md

 - [Muzei](https://github.com/naman14/Muzei-macOS) - Muzei wallpaper app for macOS. ![SwiftIcon]
 - [Satellite Eyes](https://github.com/tomtaylor/satellite-eyes) - macOS app to automatically set your desktop wallpaper to the satellite view overhead. ![ObjectiveCIcon]
 - [Sunscreen](https://github.com/davidcelis/Sunscreen) - Sunscreen is a fun, lightweight application that changes your desktop wallpaper based on sunrise and sunset. ![SwiftIcon]
-- [WallpaperMenu](https://github.com/diogosantos/WallpaperMenu) - macOS menubar application that navigates through beautiful pictures on the web and set them up as your desktop image. ![RubyIcon]
+- [WallpaperMenu](https://github.com/diogosantos/WallpaperMenu) - macOS menubar application for navigation through beautiful pictures on the web and set them up as your desktop image. ![RubyIcon]

 ### Window Management